Stage

 Qualifications.
 A graduate student of electrical engineering or computer engineering or similar.
 Good C and Python programming skills, knowledge of Linux and embedded systems as well as basic knowledge of machine learning.

 Duration.
 6 months.
-The ideal starting period is February/March 2025 with some flexibility.
+The ideal starting period is January/March 2026 with some flexibility.

 Salary.
 650 euros / month